netherphp/standards/README.md

 possible to minimise the amount of metadata you need to write to describe various entities.

+## Automated Formatting

+This repository contains a `phpcs` standard for testing and automated reformatting of source to fit the standard.

+> Note: the phpcs rules are currently a WIP.
+These following instructions
+> are incomplete as this repo has yet to be posted to Packagist.

+* To install the standards into your project.
+* `composer require netherphp/standards`

+* To test your project against these standards.
+* `phpcs --standard=vendor/netherphp/standards/NetherCS <dir-or-file>`

 ## General Standards

 * PascalCaseAllTheThings except: